khgiddon/khgiddon.github.io/_posts/2021-02-21-elections-flip-margin.md

 I suggest that the best measure of the closeness of a given U.S. presidential election is what I’ll call the ***flip margin***: the minimum number of voters required to change their vote such that the presidential election has a different winner.

 Below, I’ll describe the calculation of flip margin and share comparative results for all presidential elections since 1976.
 As I’ll show, recent elections have had their flip margins relatively uncorrelated to popular vote margins.
-This analysis is one more piece of evidence in support of abolishing the increasingly anti-democratic institution of the Electoral College.
+This analysis is one more piece of evidence in support of abolishing the increasingly anti-democratic Electoral College.

 ### Methodology: Calculating flip margin